valsson-group/valsson-group.github.io/_pages/resources/group-meetings.md

 ## Summer 2026

-### Group Meeting Schedule

 The group meetings are on Fridays from 10:00 am to 12:00 pm in Chem 262.

-The subgroup meetings are on Fridays from 9:00 am to 10:00 am in Chem 262:
+The subgroup meetings are on Fridays from 9:00 am to 10:00 am in Chem 262.
-- Molecular Crystals: May 22, June 5, July 1 (Wednesday), July 17, July 31, August 14
-- Biomolecules: May 29, June 26, July 10, July 24, August 7

 Journal Club Rotation:
-Aloka, Sara, Kabita, Jaya, Dipesh, Oriana, Logan, Austin, Omar
+- Aloka, Sara, Kabita, Jaya, Dipesh, Oriana, Logan, Austin, Omar

+### Group Meeting Schedule

 - August 14, 2026
   Journal Club -- Omar